Financial Times: United Kingdom politics

-In the 2010 United Kingdom general election, the FT was receptive to the Liberal Democrats' positions on civil liberties and political reform, and praised the then Labour Party leader Gordon Brown for his response to the global financial crisis of 2007–2008, but on balance it backed the Conservatives, while questioning their tendency to Euroscepticism.
+In the 2010 general election, the FT was receptive to the Liberal Democrats' positions on civil liberties and political reform, and praised the then Labour Party leader Gordon Brown for his response to the 2008 financial crisis, but on balance it backed the Conservatives, while questioning their tendency to Euroscepticism.

-In the 2015 United Kingdom general election, the FT called for the continuation of the Conservative-Liberal Democrat coalition that had governed for the previous five years.
-In the 2017 United Kingdom general election, a Financial Times editorial reluctantly backed Conservative Theresa May over Labour Jeremy Corbyn, while warning about her stance on immigration and the Eurosceptic elements in her party.
-The Financial Times declared 2019 general election a "fateful election" that "offers no good choices".
+In the 2015 general election, the FT called for the continuation of the Conservative-Liberal Democrat coalition that had governed for the previous five years.
+In the 2017 general election, an FT editorial reluctantly backed Conservative Theresa May over Labour Jeremy Corbyn, while warning about her stance on immigration and the Eurosceptic elements in her party.
+The FT declared 2019 general election a "fateful election" that "offers no good choices".
+In the 2024 general election, the FT endorsed the Labour Party again, expressing the need for a "fresh start", while cautioning "Labour's interventionist instincts and fervour for regulation".

 United States politics

 In the 2008 United States presidential election, the Financial Times endorsed Barack Obama.
 While it raised concerns over hints of protectionism, it praised his ability to "engage the country's attention", his calls for a bipartisan politics, and his plans for "comprehensive health-care reform".
 The FT favoured Obama again in the 2012 United States presidential election.
-The FT endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 United States presidential election and Joe Biden in the 2020 United States presidential election.
+The FT endorsed Democratic candidates Hillary Clinton in the run-up to the 2016 United States presidential election, Joe Biden in the 2020 United States presidential election, and Kamala Harris in the 2024 United States presidential election.